 I’ll try not to sound too self-congratulatory, but this isn’t the first time I’ve headed off on my own and left friends and family wondering what I was thinking.

 After leaving that PR job for what I thought would be a one-year, round-the-world backpacking sabbatical, I figured the trip would cure my growing wanderlust.
 Instead, it had the opposite effect.
-Traveling solo for a year only deepened it, turning curiosity into something more like compulsion.
+Traveling solo for a year only deepened it, and turned curiosity into a compulsion.

 That journey began in the South Pacific (Tahiti, the Cook Islands, and Fiji) before I settled into Queenstown, New Zealand, on a working holiday visa.
 From there, I spent three months working my way up Australia’s east coast, then flew to South America, where I trekked in Chile’s Torres del Paine National Park.
 By the time I returned home and back to work, I was already plotting my next escape.